geudde/attic-chest/pages/02.season-1/05.meeting-05/34.morning/docs.md

 By sonnets and madrigals, and words breathing fire
 Such only as I am won’t to inspire
 Zooks! what fun ’twould be to entrap Nymphs so noted
-Who to ‘Poll and the Muses are so much devoted,
+Who to ’Poll and the Muses are so much devoted,
 For I owe those nine Girls some very old spites
 They’ve long been notorious for thwarting my rights
 And though I may thank them for ennobling my chain